harlanhaskins/Personal-Site/about/index.md

 title: About Me
 ---

-Hi, I'm Harlan Haskins, and I'm a software Engineer in Rochester, NY.
+Hi, I'm Harlan Haskins, and I'm a software Engineer in Mountain View, CA.

 I attend [RIT](http://www.rit.edu), where I'm pursuing a Bachelor's degree in Computer Science.
 I'm a member of